Charles Margai

 Charles Francis Kondo Margai (born 19 August 1945) is a Sierra Leonean politician and constitutional lawyer who served as Attorney General and Minister of Justice of Sierra Leone in 2018.

 Margai is a former candidate for the office of President of Sierra Leone and the leader of the People's Movement for Democratic Change (PMDC).
 He was his party's candidate in the August 2007 presidential election, placing third with 10% of the vote.
 Though he received less than 3% of the votes in the 2012 and 2018 Sierra Leone presidential elections.
 Margai is the son of Albert Margai, former Prime Minister of Sierra Leone, and the nephew of Sierra Leone's first Prime Minister Milton Margai.

 Early life

 Charles Francis Kondo Margai was born on 19 August 1945 in Bonthe, Bonthe District in southern British Sierra Leone.
 He is the natural son of Sir Albert Margai, second Prime Minister of Sierra Leone.
 His uncle, Sir Milton Margai, was Sierra Leone's first Prime Minister.

 Education

 Charles Margai attended St. Edward's Primary School in Freetown and then proceeded to the Christ the King College in Bo.
-He completed his secondary school education at Blackrock College in Co.
-Dublin, Ireland.
-Margai received a Bachelor of Arts in civil law in 1970 from the University of Dublin.
+He completed his secondary school education at Blackrock College in County Dublin, Ireland.
+Margai received a Bachelor of Arts in civil law in 1970 from Trinity College Dublin.